VA Appraisal: Fees, Requirements And Process

 What Is A VA Loan Appraisal?

 A VA appraisal is an appraisal performed by someone certified through the U.S. Department of Veterans Affairs (VA).
-It’s a valuation of how much the home you’re trying to buy or refinance is actually worth.
+It’s a valuation of the property’s market value, or how much the home you’re trying to buy or refinance is actually worth.
 This value is established by inspecting the house and comparing the asking price to recent sales prices for similar properties in the area.

 The appraisal is important to your VA loan process for three main reasons: